chortlesource/emacs-config/README.md

 As suggested I haven't got this installing flawlessly at this point.
 Typically when I first install I receive errors on the first four attempts to load.
 Eventually things compile properly; which is not the kind of reassuring statement I like to read.

 * Backup your current emacs configuration. (ie `.emacs` and `.emacs.d`)
+* Ensure that the font "hack" is installed
 * `rm -rf ~/.emacs ~/.emacs.d`
 * `git clone git@github.com:chortlesource/emacs-config.git`
 * copy the .emacs and .emacs.d from the emacs-config folder to your home directory